Jakarta Server Pages Static Analysis Tool

 }

-Refer to How to write the JSP static analysis tool configuration file for the description method of the configuration file.
+Refer to How to write the Jakarta Server Pages static analysis tool configuration file for the description method of the configuration file.

 Even if HTML comments are disabled, the following comments are not detected as errors.